SenseNet/sncom-resources/_drafts/2018-02-20-scoped-packages.md

 ## Why?

-The long story short: out all-in-one *sn-client-js* has started to grow too fast.
+Long story short: our all-in-one *sn-client-js* has started to grow too fast.
 The development started to getting slower and harder.
-The package contained some well-separable parts (like querying, default content types or repository events) that could be easily extracted into separate packages, it had some parts (like the Repository and Content API) that we had to think again and some parts (like internal modules or namespaces) that are no longer recommended to use.
+The package contained some well-separable parts (like querying, default content types or repository events) that could be easily extracted into separate packages.
+It had some parts (like the Repository and Content API) that we had to rethink and some parts (like internal modules or namespaces) that are no longer recommended to use.

 ### Immutable objects

-Redux - as many other libraries nowdays - uses *shallow equality checking* for change detection and therefore it needs to work with [immutable data](https://redux.js.org/docs/faq/ImmutableData.html).
+Redux - as many other libraries nowadays - uses *shallow equality checking* for change detection and therefore it needs to work with [immutable data](https://redux.js.org/docs/faq/ImmutableData.html).
 Our Content and Repository API-s were not fully prepared to work with immutable objects: our rich-domain-inspired Content API had its own change detection mechanism.
 We had to rethink the concepts of the client side repository and content API implementation in terms of immutability.

 ### Internal modules and namespaces

 We've packed a lot of things in **sn-client-js**: default content type and schema definitions, logics for querying on OData, authentication logics, etc...
 They were organized into *internal modules and namespaces*.
-This approach is less and less recommended, nowdays namespacing is even considered as [needless](https://www.typescriptlang.org/docs/handbook/namespaces-and-modules.html) by Typescript.
-There were some modules (like the default Content Types) that was worth extracting into a separate package.
+This approach is less and less recommended, nowadays namespacing is even considered as [needless](https://www.typescriptlang.org/docs/handbook/namespaces-and-modules.html) by TypeScript.
+There were some modules (like the default Content Types) that were worth extracting into separate packages.

 ### The size of sn-client-js@^3.0.3 in numbers